maheshsubramaniya/maheshsubramaniya.github.com/about.md

 layout: static
 ---

 I'm Mahesh Subramaniya, programmer by profession and passion.
 My today's career has been started as a hobby, when I was introduced to computers at my 7th Class in school.
-Started to get my hands dirty with [LOGO](http://en.wikipedia.org/wiki/Logo_(programming_language), [BASIC](http://en.wikipedia.org/wiki/BASIC "BASIC") and [MS-DOS](http://en.wikipedia.org/wiki/MS-DOS) and till date keep programming with [Java](http://en.wikipedia.org/wiki/Java_(programming_language)), [Python](http://docs.python.org/), [Ruby](http://www.ruby-lang.org/en/documentation/), Javascripts etc.,.
+Started to get my hands dirty with [LOGO](http://en.wikipedia.org/wiki/Logo_(programming_language), [BASIC](http://en.wikipedia.org/wiki/BASIC "BASIC") and [MS-DOS](http://en.wikipedia.org/wiki/MS-DOS) and till date keep programming with Java, Python, Javascripts etc.,.

 My interests started with compilers and web and now solving some complex problems in Enterprises.